-mmigrants in Oklahoma don't only make a difference in the state's economy; they also play a role at the voting booth.
-In 2014, Oklahoma was home to almost 65,000 foreign-born residents who were eligible to vote, including an estimated 35,000 foreignborn residents who had formally registered.
-Those numbers are unlikely to sway a presidential election in this state, where Republican presidential candidate Mitt Romney won by roughly 450,000 votes in 2012.
-Still, it can make a difference in closer, statewide contests, as well as primary races.
+mmigrants in Utah do not only make a difference to the state's economy, they also play a role at the voting booth.
+In 2014, Utah was home to more than 90,000 foreign-born residents who were eligible to vote, including an estimated 40,000 foreign-born residents who had formally registered.
+Those numbers are unlikely to sway a presidential election in this relatively safe Republican state, where Republican presidential candidate Mitt Romney won by roughly 489,000 votes in 2012.
+Still, it can make a difference in closer statewide contests and primaries.

-The power of immigrant voters in Oklahoma is also likely to continue to grow in upcoming elections.
-Based on voting participation patterns in recent years, we
+Going forward, immigrants will likely continue to gain voting power in Utah.
+Based on voting participation patterns in recent years, we would expect more than